 Sleep Apnea can be diagnosed in several ways.
 The standard for Sleep Apnea is an overnight visit to a provincial sleep lab where you would undergo testing.
 BC has 11 sleep labs located in major centers.
 Independent Respiratory Services offers home testing in communities across BC.
 Home testing is an effective screening program that measures up to 7 parameters allowing for diagnosis.

 Treatments for Sleep Apnea

-There is no easy fix for Sleep Apnea, the following can help reduce its affects: weight loss, avoidance of alcohol, sleep position and good sleep habits.
+There is no easy fix for Sleep Apnea, the following can help reduce its effects: weight loss, avoidance of alcohol, sleep position and good sleep habits.